HappySeaFox/sail/FAQ.md

 ### Convention to call SAIL functions

-It's always recommended to use the `SAIL_TRY()` macro to call SAIL functions.
+It's always recommended (but not required) to use the `SAIL_TRY()` macro to call SAIL functions.
 It's also always recommended to clean up in your code with the `SAIL_TRY_OR_CLEANUP()` macro if you need to.

 ### External pointers stay untouched on error